By accepting you will be accessing a service provided by a third-party external to https://fierceinc.com/

 2. Lack of Clarity Around Goals

-3. Fear of Failure
+3. Fear of Failing or Being Wrong

 Sometimes growth requires us to take on new challenges, and new challenges can be scary–especially when succeeding or failing might affect others on our team.
 But the reality is that it's better to try and fail than to not try at all.
-In fact, research suggests that failure can actually be a motivator and lead to higher amounts of success in the long run.
+In fact, RESEARCH SUGGESTS that failure can actually be a motivator and lead to higher amounts of success in the long run.

 4. Unsupportive Environments